quex-tech/developer-docs/consumer/getting_started.md

 ## Create Flow

 In Quex terminology, a `Flow` is a combination of the recipient contract address, recipient contract callback, callback gas limit, oracle pool address, and the ID of the action to be performed by the oracle.
 While there are multiple ways to define a `Flow`, for clarity in our example, we'll define it directly within our contract.
+For more options, explore [Flow creation](flow_creation.md) section of this documentation.

-To achieve this, create a `generateFlow()` function as follows and invoke it from the constructor:
+To achieve this, create a `setUpFlow()` function as follows and invoke it from the constructor:

 ```solidity
 ...